 What is day trading?

-In simple terms, day trading involves buying and selling stocks on the same day, based on price fluctuations.
+In simple terms, day trading involves buying and selling stocks on within a trading day based on price fluctuations.
 It's “buy low, sell high” on energy drinks with a deadline.
 Day traders focus on liquid investments that fluctuate quickly.
 Buys are made in volume, and then sold as the price hopefully increases through the day.
-It’s about timing the market, and that requires experience, knowledge, a lot of luck and the understanding that it still may not work out.
+Day trading is about timing the market, and that requires experience, knowledge, a lot of luck and the understanding that it still may not work out.
 Day traders need nerves of steel.
 Day trading is a high-risk strategy and one that's not suited to most investors.
-It's wise to consult with a financial advisor to discuss whether it's a strategy for you (spoiler alert: the answer will probably be no).
 While your investments could increase in value, they could also drop significantly.
 Many day traders have lost everything because they misread the market.
 Still not turned off?
 Alright then...

 How to start day trading